 Helping children remain in their own homes

-The Department of Aging and Disability Services (DADS) manages and funds long-term services and supports for people with intellectual and physical disabilities, and those who are aging.
-DADS also licenses and regulates providers of these services.
+The Texas Health and Human Services (HHS) manages and funds long-term services and supports for people with intellectual and physical disabilities, and those who are aging.

 If your child needs more assistance than can be provided in your home, the next step is to go to your Local Authority and tell them your child is at risk of an out of home placement.
 More supports may be available.